-The focus of YAI’s work in education is geared towards building a strong foundation for children at an early age.
+The focus of YAI’s work in education is geared towards building a strong foundation for children at an early age as well as ensuring that young people have access to opportunities for sustainable livelihood.
 Executive Director Kimmie Weeks notes, “I know from first-hand experience that the foundation a child receives prior to entering grade school plays a critical role in the success of that child through the rest of their academic journey.”

 YAI’s education initiatives focuses on helping to support the provision of a solid foundation for pupils in their early development stages.
 The organization recognizes that by giving children a good foundation they are able to excel and are contribute more significant to the rebuilding of their country.

 Reflecting on his near death experience being in a refugee camp and nearly dying from cholera, malaria and yellow jaundice, Kimmie Weeks set health as the second thematic area that YAI would focus on.